 Antispasmodic medications similar to Pro-Banthine may react poorly with this medication.
 You should also avoid antiarrhythmic drugs like quinidine and drugs that are intended for the treatment of Parkinson’s disease.

 Other medications that may not be suitable for use with Pro-Banthine include:

 - Digoxin; Nitrofurantoin, paracetamol, nefopam;

 - Potassium capsules or tablets;

-Ensure that your consultant is aware if you are taking other products that may make you more likely to suffer from side effects like drowsiness.
-These substances may include opioid pain relievers like codeine, and drugs for anxiety or sleep.
-It may not be suitable for you to take Pro-banthine if you are using muscle relaxants or antihistamines at the same time.
+Ensure that your consultant is aware if you are taking other medications that may make you more likely to suffer from side effects like drowsiness.
+These may include opioid pain relievers like codeine and drugs for anxiety or sleep.
+It may not be suitable for you to take Pro-Banthine if you are currently using muscle relaxants or antihistamines at the same time.

 EMC, online, 2019, “Pro-Banthine tablets” [Accessed 20th of November 2019] Available on: https://www.medicines.org.uk/emc/product/229/pil

 Nice, online, 2019 “Propantheline Bromide” [Accessed 20th of November 2019] Available on: https://bnf.nice.org.uk/drug/propantheline-bromide.html